 The Director of Purchasing is authorized to execute contracts, including contracts exempt from the Purchasing Code, that are valued under \$200,000 per annum as long as the contracts do not exceed a duration of five years.
-272 The Director of Purchasing is also authorized to increase the value of an existing contract by $10\%^{273}$ and extend the term of the contract up to three months.
-274
+The Director of Purchasing is also authorized to increase the value of an existing contract by 10%273 and extend the term of the contract up to three months.
+The director of Purchasing is also authorized to increase the value of an existing contract by 10%273 and extend the term of the contract up to three months.